dayta-ai/deepo/README.md

 3. Webcam

-Currently you have to add --privileged argument to docker run command in start.sh in order to use webcam
+~~Currently you have to add --privileged argument to docker run command in start.sh in order to use webcam~~
+Updated: no privileged is needed to access webcam from container

 ### Reference
 1. [Running a graphical app in a Docker container, on a remote server](https://blog.yadutaf.fr/2017/09/10/running-a-graphical-app-in-a-docker-container-on-a-remote-server/)